Hazegard/Goauld-doc/content/en/03-server/01-services.md

 > [!NOTE]
-> The TLS configuration both impacts the SSH over TLS tunnel, and the HTTPS web server.
+> TLS configuration impacts both the SSH over TLS tunnel and the HTTPS web server.

 ### Flags

 - `--https-listen-addr`: the address the TLS server will listen to.
 Format: `[IP]:[PORT]`.
-- `--http-domain`: the domain on which the WebServer will respond.
+- `--http-domain`: the domain(s) on which the web server will respond (accepts a comma-separated list of multiple domains).
-- `--tls-domain`: the domain on which the SSH over TLS listener will respond.
+- `--tls-domain`: the domain(s) on which the SSH over TLS listener will respond (accepts a comma-separated list of multiple domains).
 - `--tls`/`--no-tls`: Enable/Disable the TLS listener.
-Note that it impacts both the HTTPS webserver and the SSH over TLS listener.
+Note that it impacts both the HTTPS web server and the SSH over TLS listener.

 ### TLS keys